Send message to

 How is the market for cyber insurance developing?

 Globally, we are talking about a premium volume of nearly 16 billion US dollars this year.
 85 percent of this is concentrated in North America and Europe.
 More than two-thirds of this is accounted for by the USA and Canada.
-Growth markets include South America, Asia-Pacific, and the Middle East, including India.
 We expect the premium volume to double by 2030 due to digitalization.
 In the DACH region, there is significant catch-up potential for SMEs, but it also requires substantial investment in implementing IT security strategies and risk management.

 As a Special Keynote Speaker at the it-sa Expo&Congress, you will take the stage in Nuremberg on 24 October.
 You ask, “Quo vadis cyber risks?” – what can attendees look forward to?